maranasgroup/optstoic-python/README.md

 pip install pandas
 ```

-3. graphviz (for drawing pathway).
-The [Graphviz](http://www.graphviz.org/Download..php) software is required before installing the graphviz python package.
+3. graphviz (Optional, for drawing pathway).
+The [Graphviz](https://www.graphviz.org/) software is required before installing the graphviz python package.
     ```bash
     #If you have root access
     sudo apt-get install graphviz

-    #If you do not have root access (you can get a different version of graphviz from their website http://www.graphviz.org/Download_source.php)
+    #If you do not have root access (you can get a different version of Graphviz from their website https://www.graphviz.org/download/)
     cd $HOME
     mkdir -p bin/graphviz
     wget http://www.graphviz.org/pub/graphviz/stable/SOURCES/graphviz-2.38.0.tar.gz